 The WAX214 is a low profile, lightweight access point.
 Its weight of 0.84lb (380g) allows you to use simple double-sided adhesives to hang it on the wall.
 Screws and mounting harness are included if you choose to attach the device to the wall more permanently and securely.

 The Orbi Pro WiFi 6 System is the ultimate performance and secured home WiFi network system.
-The SXK80 Family (which the SXK80B3, with one router and 2 satellites is a member of) features an industry-leading 2.4Gbps dedicated backhaul while having 3.6Gbps client device connection at each of the router and satellite units.
+The SXK80 Family (which the SXK80B3, with one wireless router and 2 satellites is a member of) features an industry-leading 2.4Gbps dedicated backhaul while having 3.6Gbps client device connection at each of the router and satellite units.
 Use SXK80 for your whole home, all-purpose WiFi; or use it exclusively for your business if your business deserves an extra degree of security.
 The SXK80 has four SSIDs, and each SSID is mapped to a VLAN tied to the Ethernet ports.

 Not mentioned in the above sections is the choice of WiFi 5 vs. WiFi 6.
 With few exceptions, there is no reason to stay with WiFi 5.
 The price gap between WiFi 5 and WiFi 6 is closing, particularly represented by the products mentioned in this article.
 WiFi 6 gives you a major boost in throughput performance, coverage area, data security and future device interoperability.